turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_services_access.md

 The above policy grants service access to AWS service `cloudtrail.amazonaws.com` from any account.
 If `cloudtrail.amazonaws.com` is a trusted service, the benchmark will report that access has been granted to the service and that it is trusted.
-Otherwise, the benchmark will alarm and report that service `cloudtrail.amazonaws.com` is untrusted.
+Otherwise, the benchmark will alarm and report that the service `cloudtrail.amazonaws.com` is untrusted.

 When evaluating statements for public access, the following [condition keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) are checked: